lu9dce/autospot/README.md

 ✅ Registration effortlessly: Auto-Spot Simplifies the registration book loading process for radio enthusiasts.
 Say goodbye to manual inputs and hello to the simplified operation.

-✅ Multiplatform support: With the self-point, you can load effortlessly on popular platforms such as Cluster, APrs, EQSL, Club Log, Log of Argentina, QRZ, HAMQTH and LOTW.
+✅ Multiplatform support: With the self-point, you can load effortlessly on popular platforms such as Cluster, APRS, EQSL, Club Log, Log of Argentina, QRZ, HAMQTH and LOTW.

 ✅ QSL by email: sending QSL cards has never been easier.
-Auto-spot will send QSL cards by email looking for the correspondent's mail automatically
+Auto-spot will send QSL cards by email, automatically determining whether to send them in Spanish or English.

 ✅ Flexible connection options: Connect your favorite software through UDP or TCP ports for perfect integration and operation.